From The First Stone: Some Questions About Sex and Power, Helen Garner, Sydney, Australia, Picador Pan Macmillan Australia, 1995:

 And so she remained unequipped to answer the question, Why would a young woman feel ‘worthless’ when a man makes an unwelcome sexual approach to her?

-So the question Garner asks at the end of the book: What happened between the ’60s and the ’90s, that such a conviction of personal powerlessness overtook so many young feminist women? misses what happened.
+The question Garner asks at the end of the book: What happened between the ’60s and the ’90s, that such a conviction of personal powerlessness overtook so many young feminist women? misses what happened.

 From 1965 to 1973 came The Commonwealth Scholarship; in 1973 the Whitlam Government abolished tertiary education fees.
 This lasted until the mid ’80s.
 Thousands upon thousands of lower middle- and working-class, and particularly Catholic, girls – a fair percentage of them 17 in First Year – who would otherwise never have set foot on university grounds, came to study.
 They came with their religious and class-based strengths and impediments.

-Boy did they come with their impediments.
+Boy, did they come with their impediments.

 Garner Helen, How To End A Story: Collected Diaries 1978-1998, New York, Pantheon Books, 2025

-Garner Helen, The First Stone: Some Questions About Sex and Power, Sydney, Australia, Picador Pan Macmillan Australia, 1995
+Garner Helen, The First Stone: Some Questions About Sex and Power, Sydney, Picador Pan Macmillan Australia, 1995

 Le Guin, Ursula K., The Tombs of Atuan, Middlesex, England, Puffin Books, 1974